 FYI can be integrated with digital signature providers Annature, for digital signing.

 The following describes how to set up and use FYI so that documents can be sent directly to Annature.
+For information on how to set up the integration, refer to Integration with Annature.

 Sending a Document as Draft or Final